processone/docs.ejabberd.im/content/developer/modules.md

 features are developed as modules.
 Modules are use to extend the feature of ejabberd (plugins).

+## How to write a custom module ?

+Ejabberd comes with a lot of modules, but sometimes you may need an unsupported feature from the official sources or maybe you need to write your own custom implementation for your very special needs.

 Each modules is written in either Erlang or Elixir.
 To use them, you typically declare them in ejabberd configuration file.
 That's also the place where you can configure the module, by passing supported options